kenworthyc/phase-0/week-2/wireframe-reflection.md

 **What questions did you ask during this challenge?
 What resources did you find to help you answer them?**

 When we're learning a generalized new concept like this, most of my questions relate more to established uses and conventions.
 If a professional were to sketch out 10 basic wireframes, which elements would show up in every one?
 If mine doesn't look like theirs, I want to at least understand the differences.
 Anyway, I read the articles and clicked most of the links that they listed as references to get a feel for wireframing.
-I particularly like the extenstion [http://www.wirify.com/](Wirify)!
+I particularly like the extension from [http://www.wirify.com/](Wirify)!

 **Which parts of the challenge did you enjoy and which parts did you find tedious?**